ceford/cefjdemos-data-jdm-user-en/articles/migration/joomla-5-to-6-steps.md

 This documentation reflects the simpler process by combining the planning and step by step in one document.
 Still, you will need some skills.
 Please see the [[Migration Step by Step Self Assessment|Self Assessment]] to determine if you should or shouldn’t tackle the upgrade yourself.

 <div class="alert alert-info">
-<h2>5.4 to 6.0 Developer documentation for third-party extension developers.</h2>
+<p class="h3">5.4 to 6.0 Developer documentation for third-party extension developers.</p>

 - [Removed and Backward Incompatibility](https://manual.joomla.org/migrations/54-60/removed-backward-incompatibility)
 - [New deprecations](https://manual.joomla.org/migrations/54-60/new-deprecations)